 4. What are the costs involved in using an umbrella company?

 Umbrella companies charge a fee for their services, based on a percentage of your contract value.
-How much their service costs you is clearly an important piece of information to have, and you should ask to know the entire cost up front, with no hidden or backend fees.
+How much their service costs you is an important piece of information to have.
+You should ask to know the entire cost upfront, with no hidden or backend fees.